 World Ethics and Climate Change (Edinburgh University Press, 2010).
 More than two decades of international negotiations have failed to reduce adequately emissions of greenhouse gases that are causing global warming and climate change.
 This book identifies a way to escape this ongoing tragedy of the atmospheric commons.
 It takes a fresh approach to the ethics and practice of international environmental justice and proposes fundamental adjustments to the climate change regime, in the process drawing support from cosmopolitan ethics and global conceptions of justice.
 World Ethics and Climate Change makes a case for “cosmopolitan diplomacy,” which sees people, rather than states alone, as the causes of climate change and the bearers of related rights, duties and obligations.
 The book describes the role of ethics and justice in world affairs and demonstrates that climate change is a matter of extreme injustice; summarizes and critiques the flawed doctrine of international (interstate) justice upon which governments have premised climate change agreements and policies; examines the practical and ethical significance for climate change of growing numbers of new consumers in the developing world; and proposes a cosmopolitan approach to climate change that is more principled, more practical and more politically viable than current international policies.
 (All of the author’s royalties are directly paid by the publisher to Oxfam in support of the world’s poor, who are most harmed by – and least responsible for – climate change.)

-International Equity and Global Environmental Politics (Ashgate, 2001).
+International Equity and Global Environmental Politics (Routledge/Ashgate, 2001).
 This book examines international environmental equity, which is a vital concern in international efforts to address climate change and other environmental problems.
 Equity in this context is defined as a fair and just distribution of the benefits, burdens and decision-making authority associated with international environmental relations.
 International environmental equity, if made a reality, can help protect the global environment, and it can reduce human suffering.
 International Equity and Global Environmental Politics defines this concept and shows how it found its way into global environmental politics and started to affect U.S. foreign policy.
 But the United States has never done enough to take on its fair share of global environmental burdens, as evidenced by meager actions of the Clinton administration and the subsequent Bush administration.
 The book explains why.
 The imperfect U.S. response to the emerging international consensus on environmental equity resulted from concerns about environmental security, America’s pluralistic policy-making process, and the too-subtle influence of the principle of international equity per se.
 More broadly, the book discusses the implications for the world of embracing – or failing to embrace – international equity as a core objective of global environmental policy.
 Those who wish to better understand the importance of equity, justice and fairness – as well as the United States – in shaping future efforts to address climate change and protect the world’s environment will find the book useful.
-(This book is no longer in print, but it is available from libraries and used-book sellers.
-Professor Harris has a few copies that he would be happy to send to economically deprived research libraries.)

 Ethics, Environmental Justice and Climate Change (Edward Elgar, 2016).
 Climate change has started to affect communities and individuals adversely, sometimes causing extreme suffering and death.
 This has been manifested acutely in extreme weather events, but also chronically in prolonged droughts and associated adverse impacts on food production.
 The practical issues associated with climate change, for example those related to international negotiations and domestic economic and social policies, have been extensively addressed in scholarly literature.
 But climate change is also a normative problem: it presents individuals, communities and businesses with challenges and choices that raise profound questions of what is right and wrong, good and bad, just and unjust.
 Scholars have debated these normative issues.
 Arguably, effective long-term policies on climate change will never be realized if these debates are not understood by policymakers, diplomats and other government officials, as well as by those influencing climate policies outside governments.
 Importantly, the lessons arising from these debates will have to be integrated into international agreements, national regulations, local policies and individual human behaviors.
 With an original introduction by the editor, Ethics, Environmental Justice and Climate Change brings together articles written by eminent experts in the field to illuminate the ethics of climate change and the related questions of justice.
 It explores the themes of environmental philosophy, duties and responsibilities, intergenerational justice, international equity, cosmopolitanism, human rights, individual obligations and climate policy.